Ngarbal

 The Ngarabal are an Aboriginal people of the area from Ashford, Tenterfield and Glen Innes in northern New South Wales, Australia.

 Language

-Ngarabal was still spoken in the area around Glen Innes, Stonehenge and Emmaville when John MacPherson practiced as a doctor in northern New South Wales in the late 1890s.
+Ngarabal was still spoken in the area around Glen Innes, Stonehenge and Emmaville when John MacPherson practised as a doctor in northern New South Wales in the late 1890s.

 Country

 The Ngarabal's territory covers an estimated 1,000 mi2 of land, from Tenterfield to Glen Innes.
 It includes the Beardy River and the Severn River catchment.

 Society

-The Ngarabal were closely related to the Jukambal, and it is possible that they may have constituted a western group of hordes of the latter, though authorities like A. Radcliffe-Brown have stated that they formed a distinct tribal unit.
+The Ngarabal were closely related to the Jukambal, and it is possible that they may have constituted a western group of hordes of the latter, though authorities like Alfred Radcliffe-Brown have stated that they formed a distinct tribal unit.

-Neither circumcision nor subincision were practiced by the Ngarabal.
+Neither circumcision nor subincision were practised by the Ngarabal.
 Nose piercing was equally unknown, as was tooth evulsion.
 Scarification however was practised for ornamental ends, among both men and women, but was optional.